 Under the Pediatric Research Equity Act of 2007 (PREA), NDAs or supplements to NDAs must contain data to assess the safety and effectiveness of the drug for the claimed indication(s) in all relevant pediatric subpopulations and to support dosing and administration for each pediatric subpopulation for which the drug is safe and effective.
+The intent of the PREA is to compel sponsors whose drugs have pediatric applicability to study those drugs in pediatric populations, rather than ignoring pediatric indications for adult indications that could be more economically desirable.
 The FDA may grant deferrals for submission of data, full waivers, or partial waivers of the data requirements.
 Unless otherwise required by regulation, PREA does not apply to any drug for an indication for which an orphan drug designation has been granted.